Complete guide to bottom-up watering plant container gardens

 This method is perfect if you have a lot of plants and want to get them all done at once.

-How long should I leave plants in water when bottom up watering?
+How long should I leave plants in water during bottom-up watering?

 This depends on the size of your pot, how thirsty they are, and how aerated your pot is.